On the bus

 I bet that if I had bobbed up that morning and given my little speech, many of the people on the bus would have grinned sheepishly and introduced themselves to their neighbors—and some of them would have discovered they had things of value to share.
-Perhaps business cards would have been exchanged; perhaps some follow-up meetings would have been set up.
+Perhaps people would have exchanged business cards; perhaps they’d schedule follow-up meetings.

 Environment affects behavior

 Interestingly, at the trade show itself, people acted differently.
 Empty seating was hard to find during the hosted buyer meals and I had to share tables with strangers.
-Each time, everyone introduced themselves right away and interesting information and business cards were exchanged.
+Each time, everyone introduced themselves right away and exchanged interesting information and business cards.
 Same people, different behavior!